Search Results

 C1 Chemicals and Fertilizers

-Renewable Chemicals and Energy
+Renewable Energy and Chemicals

 Key Pathways for Red, Purple, and Pink Hydrogen (2024 Program)

-Red, purple, pink hydrogen provides key tangible, feasible, and viable pathways towards definitive global and regional decarbonization of supply/value chains with zero greenhouse gas emissions.
-Also, as part of an optimal energy mix, this includes, but not limited to, being an effective energy carrier for fuels, feedstocks, and production of downstream chemicals.
-In addition, providing enhanced reliability, resilience, and availability of baseload and peaking supply of electricity and hydrogen for wholesale and retail end-customers.
+Red, purple, and pink hydrogen provide key tangible, feasible, and viable pathways towards definitive global and regional decarbonization of supply/value chains with zero greenhouse gas emissions.
+Also, as part of an optimal energy mix, this includes, but is not limited to, being an effective energy carrier for fuels, feedstocks, and production of downstream chemicals.
+In addition, red, purple, and pink hydrogen can provide enhanced reliability, resilience, and availability of baseload and peaking supply of electricity and hydrogen for wholesale and retail end-customers.
 Commercially advanced technologies via small modular reactors and proven processes via electrolysis and thermolysis are paving the way forward.

 Nov 2024